rubbish001/Co-Fix3d/README.md

-# Co-Fix3d & Co-Fusion & Co-Stream
+# BEVFix& Co-Fix3d & Co-Fusion & Co-Stream

 welcome to replicate my experiment if you have GPUs available.
 I used 4 NVIDIA 4090 GPUs, and I estimate that using 8 GPUs would yield even better results.